lorello/vagrant-puppetdev/README.md

-vagrant-puppetdev32
+vagrant-puppetdev
 ===================

-Vagrant development environment for Ubuntu clients.
+Vagrant development environment for Puppet master/client on Ubuntu.

 The master is on a precise 32 bit and the three agents are hardy, lucid and precise, all on 32 bit architecture.